andreipfeiffer/css-in-js/README.md

 **LEGEND**:

-- **Colocation**: ability to define styles within the same file as the component (this ability also gives you the option to move the styles into a separate file and import them, but not the other way around).
+- **Co-location**: ability to define styles within the same file as the component (this ability also gives you the option to move the styles into a separate file and import them, but not the other way around).
 - **DX**: Developer eXperience which includes:
    - syntax highlighting
    - code-completion for CSS properties and values